Where law meets tech meets art

 1. Surveillance of fertility and pregnancy data

-These works invite us to consider what happens to our data when we use online apps, services and devices.
-Are we content with the power imbalance between us as individual data subjects and giant corporate data users?
-Do we wish to be content, or subjects?
+The exhibits ask whether we are content with the power imbalance between us as individual data subjects and giant corporate data users.
+Do we wish to be content or critical?

-• School of Law’s Dr Katie Nolan and Dr Anna Pathé-Smith, now Open University.
+Dr Katie Nolan, Technological University Dublin and Dr Anna Pathé-Smith, The Open University.

 LawTech Collider rests on the following principles: